tlockhart/pandas-challenge-1/README.md

 # Data Analysis with Pandas Challenge

 ## Background
 The attached Jupyter Notebook provides an in-depth analysis of a dataset from a fictional e-commerce company.
 This analysis includes identifying top customers, popular product categories, calculating profits, and more.
-The goal is to build skills in data exploration, transformation, and analysis, offering hands-on experience with scenarios that mirror complex, data-driven decision-making in business."
+The goal is to build skills in data exploration, transformation, and analysis, offering hands-on experience with scenarios that mirror complex, data-driven decision-making in business.

 ## Setup